mbigras/demoapp/README.md

 1. Shut down Demoapp.

-   * Press the ctrl-c keyboard shortcut
-   * The demoapp Docker container should be removed because you ran the container with the `--rm` option.
+   Navigate back to the terminal running demoapp and press the ctrl-c keyboard sequence.
+The demoapp Docker container should be removed because you ran the container with the `--rm` option.